aumthakkar/tf-aws-vpc-with-k3s-root-module/README.md

 ## Description
 -    This module creates an AWS VPC with all the core Networking, Load-Balancing objects consisting of:
         - Two Security groups (One public and one RDS security group)
-            - In the Public security group, SSH access is kept open only for the user's single IP address which is provided in the SSH_ACCESS_IP variable.
+            - In the Public security group, SSH access is kept open only for the user's single IP address which is provided in the ssh_access_ip environment variable.
         - Public and Private Subnets.
             - Based on the count of the number of subnets selected by the user in the root module, it can conditonally, automatically create those subnets along with their IP addresses using the cidrsubnet() based on the VPC CIDR block selected.
             - However, if the user needs to use the subnet IP addresses of their choice, then those subnet IP addresses can be manually configured in the user supplied variables/*.tfvars file in the root module.
             - To do this, a value of "false" must be provided to the 'auto_create_subnet_addresses' parameter in the root module.
             - These subnets will then be created in the automatically selected, shuffled Availability Zones.
-        - Two Route tables
+        - Three Route tables:
-            - A Public and a Private Route table alongwith their associations to the respective subnets
+            - A Public Route Table, a Conditional Private Route table (which is created only if NAT Gateway creation is selected) alongwith their associations to the respective subnets and a default main private route table.
         - An Internet Gateway.
         - A NAT Gateway.
+            - This NAT Gateway is conditionally created and is based on the boolean value for the create_nat_gateway argument in the root main/tf file.
-        - EC2 instance(s) as Kuberetes node(s) for the K3s Rancher Kubernetes Cluster.
+        - EC2 instance(s) as Kubernetes node(s) for the K3s Rancher Kubernetes Cluster.
             - This EC2 instance extracts the latest Ubuntu AMI for its machine image.
-        - Upload public key onto AWS.
+        - Uploading public key onto AWS.
         - A MySQL Database.
-        - Finally it  creates Rancher K3s Kubernetes Cluster which uses that MySQL DB instead of the default etcd database as its database.
+        - Finally it  creates Rancher K3s Kubernetes Cluster which uses that MySQL DB instead of the default etcd as its database.

 ## CI/CD